This is a tough blog for me to write.

 So I raised another ticket and received another acknowledgement.
 The next day I was relieved to receive the following.
 It looked like Wirex were on it!

 After this, however, it ‘went dark’ at Wirex.
 I chased again on the 26th, and yet again on the 1st March but with no response.
-But then I had an idea – I’d had some direct conversations with the Twitter guys over my book and various other promotional things I’d done for Wirex, so I raised a Direct Message and received a prompt reply; They’d look into it for me.
+But then I had an idea – I’d had some direct conversations with Wirex’s Twitter guys over my book and various other promotional things I’d done for them, so I raised a Direct Message and received a prompt reply; They’d look into it for me.
 Sure enough, a few hours later, I received a new message from Anthony apologizing for the delay due to a ‘high load’ (as before) and explaining that they were still waiting for a reply from their ‘bank partner’.
 There was no explanation as to what this meant or what we were waiting for exactly, but I thanked him anyway and asked him to let me know anything as soon as he did.

 It went quiet again for another few days.
 I was still promoting the card, but secretly hoping no-one would ask me to do any transactions with it as it remained blocked.
 The next communication from Wirex was as devastating as it was bewildering: